AnOpenSauceDev/Methane-mod/Compatability.md

 this is a complete list of tested mods, mainly those i come across while using Methane.

 Mod missing?
-Suggest it in a pull request.
+Suggest it to be tested in a pull request.

 | Name | Compat | Tested Version |
 |------|:------:|--------:|